Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model: Experiments

 \subsection{Results and Discussion}

-\textbf{On \textit{C-Eval}} Table \ref{tab:ceval-res} summarizes online evaluation results on the \textit{C-Eval} benchmark.
+\textbf{\textit{C-Eval}:} Table \ref{tab:ceval-res} summarizes online evaluation results on the \textit{C-Eval} benchmark.
 Among the five general LLMs compared in the upper part of the table, Baichuan-7B achieved the highest scores in both average and three medical subjects (namely \emph{Clinical Medicine}, \emph{Physician} and \emph{Basic Medicine}), outperforming other models in instruction following as well as medical understanding.
-Specifically, Baichuan-7B achieved an accuracy of 45.1\% in Basic Medicine, significantly surpassing ChatGLM-6B which scored only 36.6\%.
-After the Domain-specific Continued Pre-training and Supervised Fine-tuning stages, the model enhanced its proficiency in medical knowledge and comprehension, better equipping it to address questions within medical domains.
-Notably, our Qilin models show a great performance boost compared to Zhongjing-LLaMA.
-However, a decline in general language capabilities was noted, with average accuracy on \textit{C-Eval} dropping from 42.8\% to 40.1\%.
-This decline suggests that while the model's medical expertise grew, its broader linguistic abilities suffered due to its increased focus on the medical field.
+Specifically, Baichuan-7B achieved an accuracy of 45.1\% in Basic Medicine, significantly surpassing ChatGLM-6B which scored 36.6\%.
+After the CPT and SFT stages, the model enhanced its proficiency in medical knowledge and comprehension, better equipping it to address questions within medical domains.
+Notably, our Qilin-Med models show a great performance boost compared to Zhongjing-LLaMA.
+However, a decline in general capabilities was noted, with average accuracy on \textit{C-Eval} dropping from 42.8\% to 40.1\%, indicating that the model's increased focus on medical expertise came at the cost of its broader linguistic abilities.
+This observation is inline with other studies \cite{guo2023continuous}.

-\textbf{On \textit{CMExam}} Table \ref{tab:cmexam-res} displays the evaluation outcomes on the \textit{CMExam} benchmark.
+\textbf{\textit{CMExam}:} Table \ref{tab:cmexam-res} displays the evaluation outcomes on the \textit{CMExam} benchmark.
 ChatGLM and Vicuna performed well in explanation generation, reflecting enhanced comprehension of medical knowledge and dialogue skills.
-Of the two, Vicuna had a weaker answer prediction rate at 5\%, while ChatGLM reached 26\%.
-After fine-tuning with CMExam's training data (i.e., LLaMA-CMExam, Alpaca-CMExam, and Vicuna-CMExam), we noted marked improvements in both tasks.
-Following the Domain-specific Continued pre-training and Supervised Fine-tuning using our data, our proposed Qilin-Med-7B-CPT and Qilin-Med-7B-SFT outperformed those fine-tuned on \textit{CMExam}.
+Of the two, Vicuna had a lower answer prediction accuracy at 5\%, while ChatGLM reached 26\%.
+After fine-tuning with \textit{CMExam} training set (i.e., LLaMA-CMExam, Alpaca-CMExam, and Vicuna-CMExam), we noted marked improvements in both tasks.
+Following the domain-specific Continued Pre-training and Supervised Fine-tuning using our data, our proposed Qilin-Med-7B-CPT and Qilin-Med-7B-SFT outperformed those fine-tuned on \textit{CMExam}.
 This indicates our framework's efficacy in enriching LLMs with medical knowledge and bolstering their problem-solving capabilities in the medical domain.